 - Business sustainability and long-term value: By aligning projects and portfolios with their overarching business strategies, organizations ensure initiatives contribute to creating long-term strategic value rather than just short-term gains.

 With strategy-aligned projects, the efforts and resources invested in initiatives directly contribute to the goals of the organization.
-By maintaining this alignment, and supplementing strategies with tools, businesses can prioritize projects that offer the highest value, streamline decision-making, and have all teams work towards a unified vision.
+By maintaining this alignment across all projects and portfolios, businesses can prioritize investments that offer the highest value and have all teams work towards a unified vision.

 Best practices to align projects with business strategies